-Jamal Adams is reportedly skipping Seahawks’ mandatory minicamp for personal reasons
+Jamal Adams excused by Seahawks from minicamp for personal reasons

-When the Seahawks hit the field for mandatory minicamp Tuesday afternoon, safety Jamal Adams will not be there, according to a report from ESPN.
+When the Seahawks hit the field for mandatory minicamp Tuesday afternoon, safety Jamal Adams will not be there, a source confirmed to The Seattle Times.

-But while Adams wants a new contract, it may be premature to call this absence a holdout.
+But a source said the absence is for personal reasons and will be considered as excused by the team and not considered a holdout.

-Two reports — from ESPN and the NFL Network — stated that Adams will not take part due to personal reasons.
-Specifically, a report from ESPN’s Jeremy Fowler stated that the Seahawks “are aware of a potential family/personal issue with Adams that might be a factor here.”
+A report from ESPN’s Jeremy Fowler had earlier stated that the Seahawks “are aware of a potential family/personal issue with Adams that might be a factor” in Adams not attending the minicamp, which runs through Thursday.

-Still, Adams skipping minicamp will undoubtedly raise a lot of eyebrows no matter the explanation given his contract situation.
+Turns out it was the case as the team does not have an issue with Adams being gone this week.

-Adams is under contract for $9.86 million in 2021, which is the fifth-year extension of his original rookie contract with the New York Jets.
+Adams is under contract for $9.86 million in 2021, which is the fifth-year extension of his original rookie deal with the New York Jets.
 All of that goes against the salary cap and is guaranteed.

 Adams unquestionably wants to be the highest-paid safety — that distinction is currently held by Denver’s Justin Simmons at $15.25 million per year.

-Players can be fined up to $93,085 for missing minicamp but that is at team discretion, so if Adams has a personal or family issue, he could be excused.
+Players can be fined up to $93,085 for missing minicamp, but that is at a team’s discretion.
+Since Adams is being excused by the team, he will not be fined.

 Adams is one of seven players who also did not attend any of the team’s 10 OTAs, with many other veterans missing the first six after the team released a statement through the NFLPA saying players would not take part in in-person on-field drills due to concerns over COVID-19.